 Choosing the best whitetail cartridges is actually pretty easy because there are so many great ones to choose from.
 Getting another hunter to agree with you is the hard part.
 Deer hunters debate minute differences in feet per second, pounds of energy, and bullet diameter as hotly as if they were deciding the next presidential election.

 However, not many hunters have a lot of experience shooting a lot of deer with a lot of different cartridges.
-More likely, they shot a deer with a certain cartridge, and the deer might have run more than 100 yards (which they sometimes do no matter what they’re shot with) and just like that, it’s the worst cartridge ever.
-Or maybe a hunter takes several deer with wonderful results using a single cartridge—which, naturally, becomes the best of all time.
+More likely, they shot a deer with a certain cartridge, and the deer might have run more than 100 yards (which they sometimes do no matter what they’re shot with) and just like that, it’s the worst whitetail cartridge ever.
+Or maybe a hunter takes several deer with wonderful results using a single cartridge—which, naturally, becomes the best whitetail cartridge of all time.

 Maybe you favor one over all the others because it’s what your dad used or it’s what you shot your first buck with.
 Nothing wrong with that.
-Hunting is an emotional and a personal thing, and cartridge choice is one-way hunters personalize their deer hunting.
+Hunting is an emotional and a personal thing, and cartridge choice is one-way hunters personalize their whitetail deer hunting.
 The good news is that deer are not hard to kill, and a lot of cartridges will work, no matter who likes them, or doesn’t.
-Truth is, it’s hard to choose the wrong deer cartridge if you consider what matters.
+Truth is, it’s hard to choose the wrong whitetail cartridge if you consider what matters.

 It’s long been thought heavy bullets kill better.
 This is a carry-over from back when bullets were fragile things that could not survive fast impact velocities.
 Heavy bullets went slower, held together better, and penetrated deeper.
 How much does a bullet need to weigh to kill a deer?
 Just enough to penetrate deeply enough to get the job done.
 Once adequate penetration is achieved, bullet weight—initial or recovered—matters not.